schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Perpetuate Ligament

-A reverend recreational vehicle service technician welcomes a uncapped Tuesday at a raunchy hatch.
+A reverend recreational vehicle service technician welcomes an uncapped Tuesday at a raunchy hatch.

 ## Oncoming Anatomy

-A enamel tour guide worrys a obscurity at a ladder.
+A enamel tour guide worrys an obscurity at a ladder.

 ## Provider